 Undergraduate certificate programs are available fully online; however, students may need to complete exams at a proctored location.
 Depending on the school or location, this certificate may prepare students for legal certification.
 It's possible to earn a postbaccalaureate educational certificate in drug counseling through an entirely online program.
 These programs are designed to prepare bachelor's holders to earn licensure and take about three years to complete.
+These program require a high school diploma, GED, and a background check.

 Undergraduate Drug Counseling Certificate